-A joint application between two Tribal Nations or urban communities is welcomed.
-Funding will be allocated through a competitive process with review by a committee made up of Office of American

-Indian Health (OAIH) staff and community members.
+A joint application between two Tribal Nations or urban American Indian community-based organizations is welcomed.
+Funding will be allocated through a competitive process with review by a committee made up of Office of American Indian Health (OAIH) staff and community members.
 MDH expects to announce selected grantees in February 2024.
 If selected, applicants may only incur eligible expenditures when the grant agreement is fully executed, and the grant has reached its effective date.